We all like saving money on our monthly utility bills, but you should know there’s a way to keep costs down, even when you're out of the house.

 But the ideal temperature for the summer is usually between 78 and 80 degrees Fahrenheit.
 By adjusting things a few degrees, you can stay cool while keeping your energy bill more manageable.

 When setting the temperature for when you are out of the house in summer, it’s advantageous to set the thermostat higher than you would if you were in the house.

 Depending on the local climate or your home's location, you can set the temperature as high as 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees after you return.
 This way, your air conditioning unit won’t be working overtime to cool an empty house.

 When it comes to sleeping in the summer, you want your thermostat set at a comfortable temperature.
 A great place to start is between 68-72 degrees Fahrenheit.
 This will keep you from getting too hot or too cold while you're trying to sleep.

 Other Ways to Use Less Energy:

-- Seal all other leaky spots in your home: Sealing up other leaks in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
+- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
 It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
-Taking the time to seal up any leaks now can help you save a lot in the long run.
+Devoting time and effort to sealing leaks now can help you save a lot over time.